Mr-VincentW/PhotoShow/docs/README.md

 2.  **SWITCH VIEW MODE:** There are four view modes -

+    - **Auto:** The viewer automatically adapts its size to the available space on one side of the source thumbnail, as is the default view mode.
     - **Mini:** The viewer displays within 1/8 in area of the available space on one side of the source thumbnail.
     - **Light:** The viewer displays within 1/4 in area of the available space on one side of the source thumbnail.
-    - **Auto:** The viewer automatically adapts its size to the available space on one side of the source thumbnail, as is the default view mode.
-    - **Panoramic:** The viewer takes as large space as needed and the image displays in its original size.
+    - **Panoramic:** The viewer takes as large space as needed on one side of the source thumbnail and the image displays in its original size.

-    If you think that the image viewer covers too much content of the original page, the first two modes (**Mini** or **Light**) might soothe you.
+    If you think that the image viewer covers too much content of the original page, the **Mini** or **Light** mode might soothe you.

     When the image is partially displayed in the image viewer (may happen in **Auto** or **Panoramic** mode), a mask indicating the visible area will be displayed over the source thumbnail.
 You may scroll the image in the viewer with your mouse or via hotkeys (specified in **PhotoShow**'s popup window) and the visible area over the thumbnail will move synchronously.
 This is designed for inspecting image detail or browsing long pictures (such as articles delivered by images).
 However, please keep in mind that the hotkeys' directions are consistent with the directions that the image scrolls in the viewer rather than the moving directions of the visible area indicator - yes, they can be different if image rotations are applied.